fbpx Empirical Methods II | Harvard Kennedy School

 API-203M

 This course is a 6-week module that follows on API-202M, allowing students to further specialize in a particular area of evidence for policy making.
-First year MPP students can select among the following three options.
+First year MPP students can select among the following four options.

 Section Z (Timothy Layton): Similar to Section A, this module will delve into quasi-experimental techniques most commonly used for causal inference, laying out the mathematical foundations for each approach, and assessing the underlying mathematical assumptions required for each method to produce causal estimates.
 Students will also be exposed to modern methods for prediction and machine learning, with a detailed description of the statistical theory behind these approaches along with instruction in their practical application.
 All analysis will be conducted using R. Please note, students in Section Z of API-202M will continue on to Section Z of API-203M.

-Please note, API-203M is offered February 27 - April 14, 2023.
+Please note, API-203M is offered February 26 - April 12, 2024.